 The second step of the Means Test requires you to calculate your monthly disposable income.
 Monthly disposable income is determined by your gross monthly income minus allowable expenses.
 Next, you must project your disposable monthly income for the next five years by multiplying the monthly disposable income you calculated earlier by 60.

-- If your projected disposable income for the next five years is less than $7,025, you will pass the Means Test.
+- If your projected disposable income for the next five years is less than $7,025, you will pass the Bankruptcy Means Test in Florida.